TheRealKaup/KTech/readme.md

 For the longest time, when I had to explain why my project exists, I answered with what it solves, usually as written above.

-While it's true that KTech's unique graphical style naturally compensates for lack of visual development and attention to detail from the side of the KTech user, I wouldn't say that this point is significant, nor would I say that the entire project exists for some kind of techincal necessity or even as a superioir techincal solution in most cases.
+While it's true that KTech's unique graphical style naturally compensates for lack of visual development and attention to detail from the side of the KTech user, I wouldn't say that this point is significant, nor would I say in the first place that the project exists for some kind of techincal necessity or even as a superioir techincal solution in most cases.

-This is because for video games, you could use one of the many popular game engines that are fundamentally better because of the modern I/O they benefit from, and, of course, are more capable, supported and reliable projects.
+This is because for video games, you could use one of the many popular game engines that are fundamentally better because of the modern I/O they benefit from, and, of course, not forgetting the simple fact that they are more capable, supported and reliable projects.
 And, for utility terminal applications, there are much better libraries.

-But, for the very niche group of software that are both video games and terminal applications, KTech might be a possible solution since it is specifically designed to support video games.
-Additionally, KTech could be a solution for video games that weren't originally planned to be terminal applications, and want some uniqueness, which KTech's graphics and I/O could definitely contribute.
+But, for the very niche group of software that are both video games and terminal applications, KTech can be a solution since it is specifically designed to support video games, and is, a terminal library.
+Additionally, KTech could be an interseting solution for video games that weren't originally planned to be terminal applications, and want some uniqueness, which KTech's I/O could definitely contribute.

-So, as for the question, KTech is a solution for video games needing to be displayed in a terminal, or for video games who wish for a unique element.
+So, as for the question, KTech is a solution for video games that need to be displayed in a terminal, or, for video games wishing for a unique element.

 ### The Principle

-Game development, from creating textures, to coding a game, to compiling a game and running a game, shall be fully possible from a terminal with no limitations.
+Game development, from creating textures, to coding a game, to compiling a game to running a game, shall be fully possible from a terminal with no limitations.

 ### Goals

 - Become a powerful game engine.
 To make this explicit, KTech is not as powerful as I wish it to be, at all.
-- While not a part of the KTech project itself, create a software development kit around KTech to make KTech game development efficient and as modern as possible, while still remaining in the terminal, as goes the principle.
+- Though to mention not a part of the KTech project itself; create a software development kit around KTech to make KTech game development efficient and as modern as possible, while still remaining in the terminal, as goes the principle.

 ---